theodoremoreland/WeatherPy/README.md

 For this project, I utilized Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Of course, the answer is a well known fact, but how could I personally prove it using Python?

 I created a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude